ngx-kit/ngx-kit/packages/collection/docs/OVERVIEW.md

 apiOrder: 1
 ---

-# @ngx-kit/ui-base overview
+# Ngx-kit Collection Overview

 Set of Angular components based on ngx-kit and packed into Angular-cli schematics.

-All 3rd-party ui-kit has their own limitations and overheads.
-But projects has own business and design goals, and often the best way to reach this goals - craft a component from scratch.
+All 3rd-party ui-kits has their own limitations and overheads.
+But projects has own business and design goals, and often the best way to reach this goals - craft a component from a scratch.

-The best interface for ui-components is possibility to change the source code.
+The best interface for ui-components is a possibility to change the source code.

 Ui-base is set of prepared and simplified components.
-Just generate code by Angular-cli to your project or kit and modify it if needed.
+Just generate the code by Angular-cli to your project or kit and modify it if needed.

 ## Usage

-Works only with Angular-cli.
+Requirements:
+* angular 5+
+* angular-cli 1.5+

-Install latest Angular-cli, ngx-kit core and ui-base schematics:
+Install ngx-kit core and collection:

 ```
-npm install @angular/cli@next @angular-devkit/core @angular-devkit/schematics -g
-npm install @ngx-kit/ngx-kit @ngx-kit/styler --save
+npm install @ngx-kit/core --save
-npm install @ngx-kit/ui-base --save-dev
+npm install @ngx-kit/collection --save-dev
 ```

 Import ngx-kit to the root module: